henrygd/beszel/readme.md

 When the hub is started for the first time, it generates an ED25519 key pair.

-The agent's SSH server is configured to only accept connections using this key.
+The agent's SSH server is configured to accept connections only using this key.
 It also does not provide a pty or accept any input, so it is not possible to execute commands on the agent.

+## FAQ / Troubleshooting

+### Agent is not connecting

+Assuming the agent is running, the connection is probably being blocked by a firewall.
+You should add an inbound rule to allow TCP connections to the port.
+Check any active firewalls on the agent system, like iptables or ufw, and in your cloud provider account if applicable.

+Connectivity can be tested by running `telnet <agent-ip> <port>` or `nc -zv <agent-ip> <port>` from a remote machine.

+### Finding the correct filesystem

+The filesystem / partition to use for disk I/O stats is specified in the `FILESYSTEM` environment variable.

+If it's not set, the agent will try to find the filesystem mounted on `/` and use that.
+This doesn't seem to work in a container, so it's recommended to set this value.
+One of the following methods should work (you usually want the option mounted on `/`):

+- Run `df -h` and choose an option under "Filesystem"
+- Run `lsblk` and choose an option under "NAME"
+- Run `sudo fdisk -l` and choose an option under "Device"

+> Note: the first reading always comes in as 0 bytes because it needs to establish baseline values.

+### Month / week records are not populating reliably

+Records for longer time periods are made by averaging stats from the shorter time periods.
+They require the agent to be running uninterrupted for long enough to get a full set of data.

+If you pause / unpause the agent for longer than one minute, the data will be incomplete and the timing for the current interval will reset.